hetida/hetida-designer/docs/import_export.md

 ## Deprecate older revisions when importion new ones

-To make clear that only the latet revision group of a revision should be used, you might want to deprecate all revisions of the same revision group which have been released earlier than the newly imported revision.
-To automatically trigger their deprecation, simply add a keyword parameter `deprecate_older_revisions=True` to the call of the `import_transformations` function.
+To make it clear that only the latest revision group of a revision should be used, it may be useful to deprecate all other revisions of the same revision group.
+To trigger their deprecation automatically for all imported revision groups, simply add a keyword parameter `deprecate_older_revisions=True` to the call to the `import_transformations` function.
+If the latest revision of a revision group is stored in the database, all imported transformation revisions of this group will be deprecated.